Table of Content:

 - Should you contact your dentist if you’re having pain after root canal treatment?

-What do I need to do after root canal treatment?
+- What else do I need to do after finishing my root canal treatment?

 - An allergic reaction to medication, including rash, hives or itching (nausea is not an allergic reaction)

-Getting a root canal treatment is only the first step in returning your tooth to full function.
-Your tooth will require a proper final restoration, typically a crown, to ensure long-term success.
-We recommend that you have your tooth restored within 2 to 4 weeks following completion of root canal therapy.
-If you wait longer, there is the possibility that your tooth fractures and you lose your tooth despite having completed the root canal itself.
+don’t forget, getting a root canal treatment is only the first step in returning your tooth back to its original form.
+Root canal treated teeth require a proper final restoration, typically a crown, to ensure long-term success.
+We recommend that you have your tooth restored within a few weeks after completing your root canal therapy.
+If you wait much longer, there’s the possibility that your tooth fractures and you lose the tooth, despite having completed the root canal itself.
 Your dentist will discuss the need for a filling or crown and schedule you accordingly.
 Continue being careful chewing and brushing on your tooth until the permanent restoration has been placed on it.